LucDuponcheelAtGitHub/qc/README.md

 When constructing such an instance, all declared members need to be defined.

-Member `seq` the *sequence of scalars* of a *normed vector*.
+`seq` is the *sequence of scalars* of a *normed vector*.

 `norm` is the *Manhattan, L1-norm* for vectors of *non-negative* real numbers resp. the *square* of the *Euclidean, L2-norm* for vectors of complex numbers.

-Not using the square root function is justified by the fact that the *norm* of a normed vector is required to be equal to `1.0`.
+Not using the square root function for the *norm* of vectors of complex numbers is justified by the fact that this norm is required to be equal to `1.0`.

 ### `NormedColumnVector` and `NormedRowVector`